To make an appointment, you can -

 - If a problem develops during the day, make an appointment while the surgery is open.

-- If you can, contact the surgery as early as possible (8:00am - 10:30am), this will help your doctor plan his day in the best interests of all patients.
+- If you can, contact the surgery as early as possible (8:00am - 10:30am), this will help your doctor plan his day to deal with the patients who most need them first of all.

 - Do be prepared to take time off work to see your doctor if necessary